Make Sure You Have This Auto Coverage If You Live in a Flood Zone?

 Technically, you can drop comprehensive coverage as soon as your last car payment clears the bank and you take title to the vehicle.
 But do you want to do that?
 Probably, if you live in a flood-prone area, but you'll want to do a little math to determine if it's worth your while.

-Obviously, carrying comprehensive coverage increases your auto insurance premiums.
+Carrying comprehensive coverage increases your auto insurance premiums.
 How much is your car worth?
 Would it be less expensive to replace it if it's totaled?
-This is particularly a consideration if you're driving an older car without much value.
+It is particularly a consideration if you're driving an older car without much value.

 Insurance companies typically restrict the purchase of comprehensive coverage if a hurricane is on the way and your vehicle is located in an area that's in the hurricane’s path.
 You won't want to wait until a hurricane is forecast to purchase comprehensive coverage.
 This restriction prevents fraudulent claims by people who want to pay for the coverage for just a few days in the event of emergency versus always carrying it just in case.